Tourists missing after deadly New Zealand volcano eruption | DW | 09.12.2019

 A no-fly zone has been set up over the area.

-White Island sits about 50 kilometers (30 miles) offshore from mainland New Zealand, and GeoNet says it is New Zealand's most active cone volcano, with about 70 percent of the volcano under the sea.
+White Island sits about 50 kilometers (30 miles) offshore from mainland New Zealand, and GeoNet says it is New Zealand's most active cone volcano, with about 70% of the volcano under the sea.

 Twelve people were killed on the island in 1914 when it was being mined for sulphur.
 Part of a crater wall collapsed and a landslide destroyed the miners' village and the mine itself.